task-json/task.json-web/README.md

 Note: the demo is a static page and the data will be stored in your browser's local storage.

-## Self-hosted
+## Releases

-Download the package in GitHub release.
+The GitHub releases include two packages:

+* Web frontend
+* Android APK

-Then run an HTTP server (e.g. Nginx, Caddy) to serve the files.
+The web frontend can be self-hosted by running an HTTP server (e.g. Nginx, Caddy) to serve the files.

 ## Build